Why you should get renters insurance (and how it can save you thousands of dollars!)

 1. Combine your renters policy with your auto insurance.
 Almost all insurance companies offer a multi-product discount.

 2. Choose your deductible wisely.
 A higher deductible translates to more savings.
 A lower deductible means lower savings, but in the event of a claim, you don’t have to pay as much money to make your claim.

 3. Live in a state with lower insurance premiums.
 I wouldn’t recommend you move to that state just for the insurance premiums but if you already happen to be in one of these states, then that is even more incentive to purchase renters insurance.

 If you are not sure where to get renters insurance, here is a list of companies to get you started.

-Bottom line: Renters insurance is important for liability protection as well as to protect your assets.
+Bottom line: Renters insurance is important for liability protection as well as to protect your assets, for a very low cost.
 Give yourself peace of mind and get renters insurance.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.